 My daughter and I worked together to create this little dust bath and the girls are going wild over it.

 Baby pool (You could also use a galvanized tub, large wooden crate, sturdy plastic bins, old tires or lids from a sandbox.)

 The girls checking out their new bath

-We had everything on hand at home besides the baby pool, so we purchased that at our local farm supply store.
+We had everything on hand at home beside the baby pool, so we purchased that at our local farm supply store.
 When using wood ash, make sure it’s simply wood ash and not ash that has had chemicals in it such as lighter fluid in it.
-Gather your materials and simply mix together.
-I used Coop Recuperate because it already has organic diatomaceous earth (DE) in it!
-I know there are differing opinions about DE, but in the correct ratio, it’s completely safe for your flock.
+Gather your materials and simply mix them together.
+I used Preen Queen to help remove excess oil from their bodies.
+It contains zeolite, diatomaceous earth, peppermint and citronella essential oils.
+Simply add this product to your dust bath area to keep their feathers clean and pristine.

-Strong Animals Chicken Essentials has carefully formulated all of their products to ensure the safety of your backyard poultry.
-Coop Recuperate also includes organic eucalyptus and lemongrass essential oils to keep everything smelling fresh.
+Strong Animals Chicken Essentials has carefully formulated all of its products to ensure the safety of your backyard poultry.
+Preen Queen uses peppermint and citronella essential oils to keep everything smelling fresh.
 To maintain your dust bath, clean out droppings regularly and replenish the “dust” materials every few weeks or as needed.

 Just about every time I head out to the coop, there’s at least one chicken in the dust bath.
 They have taken full advantage of their new “powder room” and it makes me so happy!

 Reba giving the bath a try.
 I think she likes it!

 Dust baths are super important for the health of your chicken.
 Lice and mites and other bugs can quickly make a chicken really sick.
 By taking regular dust baths, your girls’ will naturally combat these little pests!

 -The Wing Lady